seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 /*-- endfilter -*/
 ```

-4. Create a CMakeLists.txt file to define our linux module.
-We will again be compiling our module
-as an external CMake project.
-We will import a special helper file (`linux-module-helpers.cmake`)
-from the `vm-linux` project to help us define our Linux module.
-Create the following at
+Create a `modules/CMakeLists.txt` to define the new Linux module with the following content:
-`modules/CMakeLists.txt`:

 ```cmake
 /*-- filter TaskContent("vm-module-poke-cmake", TaskContentType.COMPLETED, completion='buildroot login') -*/
 cmake_minimum_required(VERSION 3.8.2)